|Risus News & Community

 Wolke does in

-8 pages what some people take hundreds to do, and he does it over and
+10 pages or less what some people take hundreds to do, and he does

 in Other Languages